dom-elves/settleup/README.md

 ### User Debt
 #### Properties
 - id
+- user id (OTM between "user" and "user debt", can be used to calculate a "users" overall owe/owed total)
-- user id (OTM between "users")
+- group user id (OTM between "group user" and "user debt")
 - debt id (OTM between "debts")
+- original amount (initial value set by whoever added the "debt")
-- amount (updated by the user)
+- paid amount (updated by the "group user")
-- cleared (boolean value, allows the "created by" user to update individual debts", possibly not a necessary addition)
+- cleared (boolean value, allows the "created by" user to update individual "debts", possibly not a necessary addition)

 #### Relationships
 -